chihqiang/gin-skeleton/README.md

 # gin-skeleton

-🛠 A skeleton of Golang gin framework
+🛠 A skeleton of Golang gin framework with admin panel, JWT authentication, and queue processing.